FlexGuard: A Design Space for On-Body Feedback for Safety Scaffolding in Strength Training: FLEXGUARD

 \subsubsection{Trigger Policy}

 Participants proposed rules for deciding when feedback should be actuated and when it should be withdrawn.
-Two broad categories emerged. \ST{expert-based} policies draw on general training knowledge, such as recommended ROM or standard joint angles.
-For example, most trainers emphasized enforcing limits when elbows drift too far during a press, or constraining unsafe ROM at the extremes of an incline fly.
-In contrast, \ST{personalized} policies adapt thresholds to the individual trainee, accounting for factors such as fatigue, muscle engagement, or body type.
-For instance, feedback could be tuned to a user’s tolerance for fatigue or to whether the intended muscle is activating effectively, both of which can vary significantly across body types.
+Two broad categories emerged. \ST{expert-based} policies draw on general training knowledge, such as recommended ROM, standard joint angles, and common coaching cues.
+Across 6 sessions, trainers tend to transfer their expertise verbally and give interventions when trainees drifted out of widely accepted guidance.
+For example, most trainers emphasized enforcing limits when elbows begin to lock during bench press, \textit{"You want to fully extend but you don't want to lock your elbows"}, or when it deviates from the shoulder-level path, \textit{"Sometimes people will lift them like this... we don't want that."} In contrast, across 4 sessions, participants also highlight the need for \ST{personalized} policies that adapts the thresholds to individual trainee, accounting for factors such as fatigue, muscle engagement, or body type.
+For instance, feedback could be tuned to a user’s tolerance for fatigue or to whether the intended muscle is activating effectively, both of which can vary significantly across body types, as emphasized by E5 regarding N5's arms length, \textit{"Depending on how long this area is, this bubble needs to be further up as opposed to on my shoulder blade."}.
 While all policies, including \ST{expert-based}, can ultimately be personalized, we make this distinction to separate those with only slight variations across most body types from those that are highly subjective.